jmcontreras10/musvibe/README.md

     <li>Elegant maintainability</li>
 </ol>

-For a better understanding you can watch <a href="https://github.com/jmcontreras10/musvibe/blob/main/arch.png?raw=true">this</a> diagram.<br>
+For a better understanding you can see <a href="https://github.com/jmcontreras10/musvibe/blob/main/arch.png?raw=true">this</a> diagram.<br>
-Finally for the database, I decided to use a <code  class="tomato">PostgressSQL</code> Database for the Auth service, given the structure of the information, and <code  class="tomato">MongoDB</code> for the resources back given the amount of data and low transactionality that we have there.
+Finally for the database, I decided to use a <code  class="tomato">Postgres</code> Database for the Auth service, given the structure of the information, and <code  class="tomato">MongoDB</code> for the resources back given the amount of data and low transactionality that we have there.
 In this case, I'm using <code  class="tomato">Docker</code> to easy deploy the resources.<br><br>

 ## **Endpoints**
 With the endpoints created that you could find in the postman files (Auth and services), you will be able to:<br/>